 - Security Authority Definition

-eStudent Union is the student organization online management system designed specifically for Penn State recognized student organization.
-Through eStudentUnion student organizations can manage their university records annually via the internet.
-This program was initiated in the Fall semester of 2011 and we hope tha it makes the management of student organizations much smoother.
-Advisors to student organizations do have a role within eStudentUnion.
+OrgCentral is the student organization online management system specifically for Penn State recognized student organizations.
+Through OrgCentral student organizations can manage their university records annually.
+Advisors to student organizations do have a role within OrgCentral.

 - What kind of Advisor do you strive to be?